Product

 Checked out guest – Automation

-• Write Model: The Write Model is straightforward.
+• Command: The Command is straightforward.
 The command is named Check Out, and its arguments will include details such as Booking ID and Guest ID.

 • Read Model: The Read Model represents a query that retrieves all bookings eligible for checkout.
 This query returns a list of bookings, on which additional checks can be performed.
 When a booking meets the criteria, the Check Out command is invoked, updating the booking's status to "checked out" and thereby enabling the final payment from the guest.